PhoqueEberlue/dahl/notes/lab/2025-11-19/notes.md

 Now we just need to refactor loss,pred,grad and flatten layer so that the dense layer can use the same trick too.

+-> Flatten layer and gradient calculation have been refactored (./everything-parallelized.trace).
+We notice that everything works well, but two strange sleeps between respectively:
+- dense backward and pooling backward
+- relu backward and conv backward

+This seems very weird because no dependecy should block it like this?